Undline/UndChain/readme.md

 While having a separation of power between the validators who maintain the blockchain and the partners who hold the ledger and process the payments.
 There is another reason the validators exist, and that is to keep mining pools away from UndChain.
 There is no need for them; the Validators already perform token distributions and traffic control so there is no benefit for another entity to perform that function.
 This also gives the partners full rewards since validators don't earn SP.

+## Wallets

+Had a thought while doing some development work in regards to having hot and cold wallets, and since UndChain needs the ability to sign transactions (fairly regularly) I think it may be wise to implement the idea of hot and cold wallets so that users already have that as a additional means of security.
+What this would mean is that instead of just one public address in a user accounts name you would have two.
+I need to think more on this and how it should be implemented.
+I will say for sure that fees between those two wallets will be zero.

 ---